QubesOS/qubes-doc/developer/services/admin-api.md

 ## Tags

 The tags provided can be used to write custom policies.
-They are not used in a&nbsp;default Qubes OS installation.
+They are not used in a&nbsp;default PedOS installation.
 However, they are created anyway.

-- `created-by-<vm>` &mdash;&nbsp;Created in an extension to qubesd at the moment of creation of the VM.
+- `created-by-<vm>` &mdash;&nbsp;Created in an extension to PedOSd at the moment of creation of the VM.
 Cannot be changed via API, which is also enforced by this extension.
 - `managed-by-<vm>` &mdash;&nbsp;Can be used for the same purpose, but it is